Chris Bath

 Christine Bath (born 13 May 1967) is an Australian journalist, radio and television presenter and news anchor.

-Bath was host of Evenings on ABC Radio Sydney from 2017 to 2019, and has previously been a weekend presenter of Seven News in Sydney and host of Seven's current affairs program Sunday Night, until she left the network on 27 July 2015.
+Bath currently hosts Drive on ABC Radio Sydney and 10 News Weekend on Network 10.

-In December 2018, it was announced that Bath would join Network 10 to present 10 News First Weekend, replacing Natarsha Belling.
+She has previously been host of Evenings on ABC Radio Sydney from 2017 to 2019, and has previously been a weekend presenter of Seven News in Sydney and host of the Seven Network's current affairs program Sunday Night, until she left the network on 27 July 2015.

 Personal life

 Bath was born in Auburn in Sydney's western suburbs and raised in South Wentworthville.
 She attended Holroyd High School.
 Later, she enrolled at Sydney University where, in 1985, she studied English, psychology, German and legal institutions for two months before leaving.
 She started working at a restaurant in Surry Hills and became a trainee manager at Kmart, Merrylands – a position which she reportedly left because they would not let her make jokes while announcing red light specials.

 In 1997, Bath married composer Denis Carnahan and in late 2000 Bath gave birth to a son.
 In 2008, after 10 years of marriage Bath and Carnahan separated.

 In January 2012, Bath married Seven News sport presenter and reporter Jim Wilson, only weeks after Wilson asked Bath to marry, but some four years into their relationship.
 The couple was featured in New Idea magazine in late August 2013.